Launch Region's First Canned Wine

 Doubling Down on User Research

 Our first round of soliciting user feedback had been a wild success.
-Tasting Room customers were asking about release dates, hoping to get a can in time for summer boating trips and club shipments.
-Fortunately, as soon as the designer's next set of mockups hit our inbox, we knew we had a winner.
-The designer sent us one design in three different color schemes.
-We were almost certain that Noceto fans would agree with our palette selection, but as we'd learned from Round 1 of User Research, product research is a great way to generate buzz and word of mouth marketing.
+Tasting Room customers were asking about release dates, hoping to get a can in time for summer boating trips.
+Fortunately, as soon as the designer's next mockup hit our inbox, we knew we had a winner.
+We were almost certain that Noceto fans would agree with our palette selection but wanted to continue generating buzz via word of mouth marketing.

 Sunshine in a Can

-To our surprise customers loved all of the colors, but there was a clear winner.
+Customers loved all three color schemes, but there was a clear winner.
 The orange and yellow can received wildly positive feedback:

-After receiving the last round of user feedback, I knew we had our final design.
-We refined the details, and then I got to work getting legal label approvals and printing the cans.
+After receiving the last round of user feedback, we had our final design.
+We refined the details and then got to work securing legal label approvals and printing the cans.

 application